Dennis Brown PhD

 The aim of the Program is to understand how physiologically-relevant processes that regulate fluid and electrolyte transport, acid-base sensing, albumin internalization and trafficking, and other metabolic events are regulated at the cell and molecular levels and how they are disrupted by disease.
 Representative projects include:

-- Dissecting the mechanism by which water channel (aquaporin) trafficking occurs in renal epithelial cells in response to vasopressin.
-Kidney collecting duct principal cells respond to vasopressin by increasing the water permeability of their apical plasma membranes by exocytotic insertion of AQP2.
-We are examining the role of protein phosphorylation in this trafficking process using in vitro assays, transfected cell cultures, real-time microscopy, and in vivo animal studies;
+- Dissecting the mechanism by which water channel (aquaporin 2) trafficking occurs in renal epithelial cells in response to vasopressin.
+Kidney collecting duct principal cells respond to vasopressin to regulate the urinary concentrating mechanism;

 - Understanding the pathways and proteins involved in the recycling of a vacuolar (V-type) H+ATPase in renal and urogenital tract to regulate renal acid-base secretion and urinary tract acidification;